alisamari/APPLE/README.md

 # Welcome to my webpage

-in this webpage I want to talk about Apple company
+In this webpage I want to talk about Apple company.
+I hope tou like it

 ## 1976–1984: Founding and incorporation